XDleader555/monsoon/README.md

 # VW MKIV Monsoon Amplifier
 I've been having a bit of fun reverse engineering the factory Monsoon amplifier.
 I'm just going to drop this here in case anyone's bored.
 If you have any requests or additional information you'd like to add, feel free to leave a reply.
 I'll update this post as I compile new information.

-## After Market Headunits, Manual Amp Turn On, and Parasitic Draw
+## After Market Head Units, Manual Amp Turn On, and Parasitic Draw
-The factory Monsoon headunit applies a DC voltage to the positive front left output to switch on the amplifier.
+The factory Monsoon head unit applies a DC voltage to the positive front left output to switch on the amplifier.
 When the car is turned off, the front left output is grounded to shut off the amplifier.

-Aftermarket headunits obviously don't supply this DC signal.
-Speaker level voltage is enough to drive the Automatic Amp Turn On transistor, but since most headunit outputs are ground loop isolated the amplifier will most likely stay on after the car is shut off.
+Aftermarket head units obviously don't supply this DC signal.
+Speaker level voltage is enough to drive the Automatic Amp Turn On transistor, but since most head unit outputs are ground loop isolated the amplifier will most likely stay on after the car is shut off.
 This can result in a parasitic draw while the car is off.

-The best solution for an aftermarket headunit or to fix an amplifier parasitic draw is to wire up the Manual Amp Turn On circuit.
-At the same time, the Automatic Amp Turn On circuit should be disconnected to avoid injecting DC voltage on the speaker input and frying your headunit.
+The best solution for an aftermarket head unit or to fix an amplifier parasitic draw is to wire up the Manual Amp Turn On circuit.
+At the same time, the Automatic Amp Turn On circuit should be disconnected to avoid injecting DC voltage on the speaker input and frying your head unit.

 Pin 12 on the Grey connector is for the turn-on wire.
 You'll need to source a repair pin to populate this connector, or hop on over to the parts yard and yank one yourself.
 You'll have to run this wire all the way up to your head unit amp turn-on wire, or tap the accessory wire.
 If you run this wire, you might as well run the RCA/Power/etc for a subwoofer.